SarthakJariwala/Custom-Plotting/README.md

 ### Check out the jupyter notebook for examples

 ## Why use?
-`Matplotlib` is an **AMAZING** package but if you are like me and are tired of typing 5-7 lines of code everytime to get a good publishable quality figure using matplotlib everytime you want to plot, then `customplotting` is the answer.
+`Matplotlib` is an **AMAZING** package but if you are like me and are tired of typing 5-7 lines of code everytime you want a good publishable quality figure, then `customplotting` is the answer.

 `Customplotting` basically wraps the matplotlib functions to allow you to quickly plot commonly used plots like x-y, images with scalebars, etc with only one line of code.